bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

       &{$a-$a~;%.3f}
       &{$a-$a~;%.3f}

-Note that the computation are always performed in the order from first row to the last, and while within the same row the computation is to start from first column and end with the last.
+On the other hand, '$a~~' would refer to the cell that is two above the current row which is at the first column.

-It is also possible to refer to the current cell, and the cell immediately above it.
+Note that '$~' would refer to the cell that is immediately above the current column, and '$~~' would refer to the cell that is two above the current cell.
 In the following example the second column is to have the content that is "10" and "100".

     < x
       x*x
     < 10
       &{$~*$~}

+Note that the computation are always performed in the order from first row to the last, and while within the same row the computation is to start from first column and end with the last.

 [ The "body" block. ]